With low barriers to entry and high demand, running a cleaning business can be hugely profitable—as long as you have enough clients.

-“It’s getting harder and harder to be found online.
-If you don’t have the basics covered, you don’t need to do anything else.
+“It’s getting harder to be found online.
+If you don’t have the basics covered, don’t do anything else.
 Don’t hire anyone to do SEO on your site.
 Don’t hire anyone to do paid ads.
 Start with the basics.”

 —Nick Keyko, Director of Marketing, Jobber